miguelammatos/Kollaps/README.md

 ### Safely remove an experiment

-Clicking "stop" will stop the applications and ensure a clean shutdown of NEED.
+Clicking "stop" will stop the applications and ensure a clean shutdown of the experiment.
 On the command line, `curl http://<Dashboard IP>:8088/stop`.

 On Swarm, remove the containers with:
 ```
-$docker stack rm 5
+$docker stack rm experiment
 ```
-(Where 5 is the name you gave the deployment).
+(where experiment is the name you gave the deployment).

 On Kubernetes:
 ```
-$kubectl delete -f topology5.yaml
+$kubectl delete -f experiment.yaml
 ```

-#### Note

-Removing the containers without cleanly stopping the experiment can potentially trigger a kernel memory corruption bug, leading to system instability!

-If you have started an experiment (services report as "running" on the dashboard), always stop it through the dashboard/on the command line before removing the containers.